 Q: Do you buy used material?

 A: Yes.
-Selling your material to Applied Handling is often the best method to dispose of old racking and material handling products.
+Selling your material to DACO is often the best method to dispose of old racking and material handling products.
 Our pricing is dependent upon the condition of the material, the brand or style, if there is a need for disassembly, and/or transportation.
 Attempting to sell larger amounts of used rack yourself can be a time consuming and frustrating task that results in several small sales with a significant amount of mismatched material left over.